-Committee: Senate Rules and Operations of the Senate Date: May 6, 2025 Introduced by: Sens.
-Daniel, Hise, Moffitt Prepared by: Amy Darden Analysis of: Second Edition Staff Attorney
+Committee: Senate Judiciary.
+If favorable, re-refer to Rules Date: May 6, 2025 Introduced by: Analysis of: and Operations of the Senate Sens.
+Daniel, Hise, Moffitt First Edition Prepared by: Amy Darden Committee Counsel

 OVERVIEW: Senate Bill 416 would create the Personal Privacy Protection Act that would prohibit public agencies from collecting, disclosing, or releasing personal information about members, volunteers, and donors to 501(c) nonprofit organizations, except as required by law.